The prevention of money laundering and combating the financing of terrorism

 Stage one: placement

-Money laundering of criminal proceeds is often needed because of the cash-intensive nature of the underlying crime.
-For example, drug dealing, where payments are often small amounts paid in cash.
+The laundering of criminal proceeds is often required because of the cash-intensive nature of the underlying crime.
+For example, drug dealing where payments are in cash, often in small denominations.
 Money is placed into the financial system or retail market, or smuggled to another country.